The

 Asbestos

+Though many countries have eliminated the use of asbestos in the manufacture of vehicle parts, items such as brake pads and lining, clutch facings and gaskets contain the toxic substance.
 Exposure to asbestos, a naturally occurring fiber, has been linked to ailments such as mesothelioma, respiratory issues and asbestosis.
 Classic cars and older vehicle nameplates pose an additional risk, as these vehicles predate current asbestos standards.

 Lead